AtomMaterialUI/material-theme-docs/docs/configuration/custom-themes.md

 [config directory](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs),
 just like the Material settings, named `material_custom_theme.xml`

-**Q**: I changed the colors but it doesn't look as good as the default themes.
+**Q**: I changed the colors, but it doesn't look as good as the default themes.

 **A**: Creating a theme is not an easy task, and the Material ones are the result of a long thought process about which colors are best suited for a UI.
 However, you can check out other famous Sublime/Atom/Visual Studio themes as an